How to Sleep On Your Side: 5 Tips for Side Sleepers

 A good night's sleep is within your grasp

 Good news for side sleepers: There are actually tons of perks to this bedtime position.
 (Um, did you know it cuts down on acid reflux and reduces pressure on your back?)
 But it takes a couple of minor adjustments to get it right for optimal sleep.
-Here, five tips that will guarantee you get the best quality zzzs.
+Here, five tips on how to sleep on your side that will guarantee you get the best quality zzzs.

-AND BE SURE YOUR HEAD IS IN NEUTRAL
+2. BE SURE YOUR HEAD IS IN NEUTRAL.

 Basically, this means that it’s not tilted too far forward on the pillow or too far back.
 The easiest way to keep your neck in pitch-perfect position is to shimmy your pillow down to fill that neck gap.
 (See?
 It all connects.)

 3. Sleep with a pillow between your knees.